Rush Limbaugh, the Excellence in Broadcasting Network.

 He's telling them lies.

-And now that's what Boehner joined that chorus that the Tea Party guys are misleading.
+And now that's what Boehner joined that chorus, that the Tea Party guys are misleading.

-And he's talking primarily here about heritage action and two other lobbying groups.
+And he's talking primarily here about Heritage Action and two other lobbying groups.

 Club for Growth.

-He's really not talking about me in this case.
+He's really not talking about me in this because I didn't join this fray.

 Other radio talk show hosts did big time.